henriquesqs/BMP-Compressor-Decompressor/README.md

-# BMP IMAGE COMPRESSION AND DESCOMPRESSION
+# BMP IMAGE COMPRESSOR AND DESCOMPRESSOR
 This project allows you to compress and descompress a BMP image file (with some requisites of size) with <b>24 bits for colors</b>.
 This compressor and descompressor uses the **JPEG format** to apply compression and descompression and **uses C11 languague**.

 ### Image requisites